 “After careful, rigorous review of the case and the law, the Second District Court of Appeals delivered a resounding opinion in support of Johns Hopkins All Children’s Hospital, vacating the full $213 million judgment.
 This opinion sends a clear and vital message to mandatory reporters in Florida and across the country that their duty to report suspicions of child abuse and, critically, their good faith participation in child protection activities remain protected.
 The facts and the law have always prioritized protecting children, the most vulnerable among us.
 We look forward to vigorously defending our doctors, nurses, and staff in a fair trial on the few remaining claims after rigorous and proper application of immunity.
 We thank the judges for their time and attention to this matter, and we appreciate that they understood what many did not: that a one-sided movie is no substitute for a fair judicial process.”

-Tampa Bay 28 has contacted the attorney of Maya and Jack Kowalski and will update with a response when provided.
+Tampa Bay 28 has contacted the attorney of Maya and Jack Kowalski during the civil trial.
+They provided this statement:

 Read full appeal